Rafikooo/RefundPlugin/UPGRADE-2.0.md

        bin/console doctrine:migrations:migrate --no-interaction
    ```

+1. As the assets have been reorganized, you need to update the way you import them in your application.
+   Add the following line to your `assets/admin/entrypoint.js` file:

+    ```js
+        import '../../vendor/sylius/refund-plugin/assets/entrypoint';
+    ```

 1. The structures of the directories have been updated to follow the current Symfony recommendations:
    - `@SyliusRefundPlugin/Resources/assets` -> `@SyliusRefundPlugin/assets`
    - `@SyliusRefundPlugin/Resources/config` -> `@SyliusRefundPlugin/config`